 Livepatch is available through Ubuntu Advantage and Ubuntu Pro to organizations and customers that take advantage of Ubuntu’s security features.
-Beyond that, as Ubuntu’s mission is to bring free software to the widest audience, developers and individuals can access Canonical Livepatch through a free subscription.
+Beyond that, as Ubuntu’s mission is to bring free software to the widest audience, developers and individuals can access Ubuntu Livepatch through a free subscription.
 The free subscription allows for up to 3 machines and up to 50 for Ubuntu community members.

-How to enable Canonical Livepatch
+How to enable Ubuntu Livepatch

-Canonical Livepatch can be enabled in two steps; First obtain your subscription token via the Ubuntu Advantage portal.
+Ubuntu Livepatch can be enabled in two steps; First obtain your subscription token via the Ubuntu Advantage portal.
 The first step is necessary for both free subscription and Ubuntu Advantage users, but it is not necessary on Ubuntu Pro.
 Then you will need to enable it.
 The steps are:

 $ sudo ua attach [TOKEN] $ sudo ua enable livepatch

-The Canonical Livepatch service reduces your unplanned work and allows you to schedule your maintenance windows.
+The Ubuntu Livepatch service reduces your unplanned work and allows you to schedule your maintenance windows.
 Take advantage of livepatching and provide uninterrupted service to your users by applying high and critical severity kernel updates without rebooting.

 Ubuntu offers all the training, software infrastructure, tools, services and support you need for your public and private clouds.